It is a dogged exercise to excel in the world we are in today.

-And if anyone understands the awesome power of motivation, it’s Per Wickstrom, an entrepreneur and a recovering addict.
+And if anyone understands the awesome power of motivation, it’s Per Wickstrom, an entrepreneur, and a recovering addict.

 Have a Belief System

 Most times, this sets the direction for an organizational path for stakeholders.
 Such goals can be a motivation for these stakeholders.

-When fighting an addiction and motivating yourself through the recovery process, an individual should have a mission statement so as to understand why he/she is really setting out to win and excel.
+When fighting addiction and motivating yourself through recovery, an individual should have a mission statement to understand why he/she is setting out to win and excel.

-According to Per Wickstrom, having a belief system will serve as a constant reminder on why you should conquer a bad habit or an addiction.
+According to Per Wickstrom, having a belief system will constantly remind you why you should conquer a bad habit or an addiction.

 Motivate Yourself by Engaging With Friends

-This is why there are programs for addiction recovery, where you are in touch with other individuals who have a shared goal in beating an addiction and attaining success.
+This is why there are programs for addiction recovery, where you are in touch with other individuals with a shared goal of beating addiction and attaining success.

 There are mobile apps that could make engagement fun and make the challenge of reaching your goals easier.

-Such apps include Make Me and KlashApp, which put you in front of a goal-oriented society that sees the essential of being motivated and challenged.
+Such apps include Make Me and KlashApp, which put you in front of a goal-oriented society that sees the essence of being motivated and challenged.

-p to the entrepreneur to know why it is essential to make that bold leap from employee to being the leader of their own business.
+According to the CEO of Domyessay, it is up to the entrepreneur to know why it is essential to make that bold leap from employee to being the leader of their own business.